Last Updated:

 The Lebanon Courthouse is an interesting mid-1800s structure that is found about 8 miles from downtown.
 Lebanon preceeded Fort Payne as the county seaty of DeKalb County, and what is now a private residence served as the county courthouse from 1840 to 1878.

-When I think of this city of 14,000, I think of Lookout Mountains Little River Canyon, DeSoto State Park and bluff views.
-Fort Payne is also the hometown of the country music supergroup Alabamas.
+When I think of this city of 14,000, I think of Lookout Mountain’s Little River Canyon, DeSoto State Park and bluff views.
+Fort Payne is also the hometown of the country music supergroup Alabama.

-Check out my posts that feature places of interest near Fort Payne:
+Check out these articles featuring places of interest near Fort Payne:

 See also ...